For real value, project controls must be “good” not just “good enough”

 Planning Before Scheduling

+The path to “good” begins with project planning processes.
+Poor project planning will result in poor project schedules.
 Check the project contract thoroughly for requirements and constraints that may influence execution of the work.
 Review details of the project estimate for material or labor conditions that may influence cost, sequencing of work or additional risk.
 Insure representatives of all major sub-contractors and your project superintendent and PM in the room to cooperatively plan the execution of the work.
 Explore alternatives and document preliminary schedule discussions.
 Prepare Prelim CPM Schedule and submit to planning team for review and adjustment.

 Finally, prepare the Baseline CPM schedule for final review and signoff by each member of the planning team.
 Perform these steps well and your team will have a “good” schedule tool that all can use to forecast and perform the work to cost and time requirements.